 The biggest mistake B2B brands make in articulating a value proposition statement is making it all about them – the company!

 Just like a B2C one, a B2B brand must meaningfully connect with its internal and external audiences.
-Did you enjoy the last cocktail party you went to where the host proceeded to only talk about himself – the entire time?
+Did you enjoy the last luncheon you went to where your companion proceeded to only talk about themselves – the entire time?
 Your audience probably doesn’t want to hear about how great your brand is either.
 Instead, tell your customers about what value you offer them.

 A B2B brand's value proposition should be succinct; it should be memorable and easily communicated.
 And, don’t forget – externally oriented with an emotional and rational component.

-Thinking about taking a shortcut and simply stating your brand’s value proposition based on what the leadership team brainstorms?
-We caution those who take this approach without market research.
+Thinking about taking a shortcut and simply stating your brand’s value proposition based on what leadership and your team brainstorms?
+We caution those who taking an approach based on opinions and not data from market research.

 Our thoughts may best be stated by W. Edwards Deming, who said, “Without data you’re just another person with an opinion.”